Occupation Report ยท Healthcare

 Your personalised plan

-Nurses score 26/100 on average — but your score depends on seniority, location, and skills.
+Nurses score 26/100 on average — but yours depends on your seniority, your employer's AI rollout, and how much Clinical documentation & EHR charting the job actually involves.

 Not a Nurse?
 Check your own score.